What Is Your Marketing Message Strategy?

 You feed the market your energy (your message) and they return that energy, in the form of money, attention, a following, which then flows back to you, and keeps the wheel rolling.

-The more consistent your message is, the more momentum you build with your audience and conversion rates.
+The more consistent your marketing message is, the more momentum you build with your audience and conversion rates.
 We’ll go into more detail about momentum a little later.

 Again, not to beat a dead cake but seriously, USE YOUR WORDS.
 Get your message out there.